camunda/camunda-bpm-platform/TESTING.md

 There are two properties that can be used for that: ``test.includes`` and ``test.excludes``

 When using the includes only the packages listed will be include and with excludes the other way around.
-For example calling Maven in the engine directory with
+For example, calling Maven in the engine directory with
 ```
 mvn clean test -Dtest.includes=bpmn
 ```
 will test all packages that contain "bpmn".
 This will include e.g. ``*test.bpmn*`` and ``*api.bpmn*``.
-If you want to limit this further you have to get more concrete.
+If you want to limit this further, you have to get more concrete.
 Additionally, you can combine certain packages with a pipe:
 ```
 mvn clean test -Dtest.includes=bpmn|cmmn
 ```